BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Introduction

-In this paper, we perform cross-correlations between the Stokes parameter maps of the H\textsc{i} morphology template and BICEP/$Keck$ and $Planck$ data and measure the statistical significance of the correlation as a function of frequency, instrument, and H\textsc{i} velocity component in the BICEP/$Keck$ region.
-To clarify, the Stokes parameter maps of the H\textsc{i} morphology template are based on H\textsc{i} morphology and not on H\textsc{i} polarization.
-The cross-correlations allow us to pick out the filamentary dust signal from the overall dust signal measured by BICEP/$Keck$ and $Planck$ in that region.
-We use our formalism to compare the sensitivities of $Planck$ and BICEP/$Keck$ in that region, to tune the H\textsc{i} morphology template, and to search for frequency decorrelation.
-We also measure the SED of the dust correlated with H\textsc{i} filaments.
+In this paper, we perform cross correlations between the Stokes parameter maps of the H~\textsc{i} morphology template and BICEP/Keck and Planck data and measure the statistical significance of the correlation as a function of frequency, instrument, and H~\textsc{i} velocity component in the BICEP/Keck region.
+To clarify, the H~\textsc{i}-based Stokes parameter maps are based on H~\textsc{i} morphology and not on H~\textsc{i} polarization.
+The cross correlations allow us to pick out the filamentary dust signal from the overall dust signal measured by BICEP/Keck and Planck in that region.
+We use our formalism to compare the sensitivities of Planck and BICEP/Keck in that region, to tune the H~\textsc{i} morphology template, and to search for frequency decorrelation.
+We also measure the SED of the dust correlated with H~\textsc{i} filaments.
 Knowledge of the dust SED is essential for CMB studies \citep{2017MNRAS.472.1195C,2018ApJ...853..127H} and for providing constraints for physical models of dust composition \citep[e.g.][]{2022ApJ...929..166H}.

 This paper is organized as follows.
 We introduce the data used in this work in \secref{sec:data}.
 In \secref{sec:ana}, we introduce the methodology to estimate the statistical significance of the detection and to measure the filamentary dust SED.
-In \secref{sec:clouds}, we present a method for separating the different velocity components in the BICEP/$Keck$ regions using H\textsc{i} velocity information.
+In \secref{sec:clouds}, we present a method for separating the different velocity components in the BICEP/Keck regions using H~\textsc{i} velocity information.
 Our results are presented and discussed in \secref{sec:results}.
 We then conclude with a summary and outlook in \secref{sec:conc}.